linusshops/common/README.md

-# Common (AKA Magento Plus Plus)
+# Common

-[This README is a draft: Oct 6 2015]

-This module provides a modern base of Magento helpers, Magento endpoints, and frontend goodness to Magento, which is sorely lacking if modern development is a thing--and in particular, *your* thing.
+This module provides a modern base of Magento helpers, Magento endpoints, and frontend goodness to Magento, which is sorely lacking.
 This module aims to solve very general problems.
 Its ultimate purpose is to simply exist for the benefit of other modules, as a *Magento++*&trade; of sorts, which other modules can build on.
 Think of it as a superset to Magento's own functionality.

+> :zap: Note that as of October 9, 2015 this module is still undergoing a lot of change.
+A number of features from Linus Shops' internal codebase are still being ported over.

 ## Why?